tunsimp/CTF/README.md

 # CTF
-Some CTFs that i have played
+Some CTFs that i have played, most of them have the solutions included